house-of-abbey/GarminHomeAssistant/README.md

 ## API Key Creation

 Having created your JSON definition for your dashboard, you need to create an API key for your personal account on Home Assistant.
 You will need a [Long-Lived Access Token](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token).
 This is not obvious to find and is bound to your own Home Assistant account.
-Follow the menu sequence: `HA -> user profile -> Long-lived access tokens`.
+Follow the menu sequence: `HA -> User Profile -> "Security" tab -> Long-lived access tokens`.
 Make sure you save the generated token before dismissing it.

 ![Long-Lived Access Token](images/Long_Lived_Access_Tokens.png)